CraverBoyyy/CosmoMC-Installation/README.md

 CosmoMC: Installation and Using Guide
 ===================
 This project will guide you through the detailed installation process of CosmoMC.
 It includes instructions for compiling and running on both a computer and a cluster.
 Additionally, it demonstrates how to analyze the chains from CosmoMC and generate 2D plots or triangle plots using GetDist.

-[CosmoMC](https://cosmologist.info/cosmomc/) is a Fortran 2008 Markov-Chain Monte-Carlo (MCMC) engine for exploring cosmological parameter space, together with Fortran and python code for analysing Monte-Carlo samples and importance sampling (plus a suite of scripts for building grids of runs, plotting and presenting results).
-The code does brute force (but accurate) theoretical matter power spectrum and $C_l$ calculations with [CAMB](https://camb.info).
-See the original [paper](https://arxiv.org/abs/astro-ph/0205436) for an introduction and descriptions, and up-to-date [sampling algorithm](https://arxiv.org/abs/1304.4473) details.
-It can also be compiled as a [generic sampler](https://cosmologist.info/cosmomc/readme.html#Generic) without using any cosmology codes.
+This guidance has been adapted from [arXiv:1409.1354](https://arxiv.org/abs/1409.1354) and [arXiv:1808.05080](https://arxiv.org/abs/1808.05080).

 Preparation
 ===================